geoserver/geoserver.github.io/sponsor/gs3-crowdfunding.md

 The project steering committee shared [2024 roadmap]({% post_url 2024-01-03-roadmap%}) describing the technical challenges.

-The [project plan](https://docs.google.com/document/d/1EmI1kDsqeoxB9GANiiaZy56RY0pWbl6GqD4fq8EJ4oo/edit?tab=t.0) outlines of the following milestones:
+The [project plan](https://docs.google.com/document/d/1EmI1kDsqeoxB9GANiiaZy56RY0pWbl6GqD4fq8EJ4oo/edit?tab=t.0) outlines the following milestones:

 * *Milestone 1: Preparation*

   This activity is targeted for the bulk of the work, doing everything possible ahead of time before the migration to spring-framework-6.
-Major updates to Wicket user interface library, replacing the image processing engine, updating to Java 17 can all be performed ahead of time.
+Major updates to Wicket user interface library, replacing the image processing engine, and updating to Java 17 can all be performed ahead of time.

 * *Milestone 2: Migration*